 2012: John Jones reflects on plans to create a Coastwatchers memorial in Wellington

 We have a high resolution scan of the Roll of Honour available as a free download suitable for printing at the original A3 size.
-Naturally is a very large file and will take a few minutes to appear in your web browser and several minutes to download.
+Naturally it is a very large file and will take a few minutes to appear in your web browser and several minutes to download.
 When you click either of the links below you will be taken to the DropBox website where the file will open automatically in a new tab/window.
 You do not need to have a DropBox account.

 The names on the Roll of Honour are: